 The team now invites industry participation as it launches a U.S. Department of Energy (DOE)–supported effort to update each of the shale gas basins.
 A parallel industry-supported effort, the Tight Oil Resource Assessment (TORA) project, will more fully examine the complexities of the multiple formations of the Midland and Delaware Basins in West Texas.

 Currently, published findings indicate that, even at lower prices, significant recoverable reserves in these shale plays could impact global oil and gas production for decades to come.
 The shale study team continues to evolve and will delve into the myriad questions that remain about the immense production potential of America’s shale plays.
 The team is responding to international queries regarding shale potential and looks forward to working with governments and industry to expand understanding of global shale.

-For more information about the Bureau of Economic Geology’s Shale Production and Reserve Study, or to become a partner in the new Shale Gas Update or Permian Basin TORA projects, please contact external affairs officer Mark W. Blount or log onto http://www.beg.utexas.edu/research/programs/shale.
+For more information about the Bureau of Economic Geology’s Shale Production and Reserve Study, or to become a partner in the new Shale Gas Update or Permian Basin TORA projects, please contact External and Governmental Affairs officer Mark W. Blount or log onto https://www.beg.utexas.edu/research/programs/shale.

 Project name: U.S. Shale Production and Reserve Study